 As our young people progress through their education there are a number of important points along the way where decisions have to be made about their future direction.
-At the beginning of Year 9 students will start to focus on the subjects they plan to study at GCSE.
+Toward the end of Year 9 students will start to focus on the subjects they plan to study at GCSE.